Cardinal Ortega, former Havana archbishop who played role in US-Cuba thaw, dies at 82

 On December 17, 2014, the day Obama and Castro announced the historic deal that led to prisoner exchanges and negotiations to restore full diplomatic relations, Francis publicly thanked Ortega for his role in the breakthrough.

+In 2015, Cuba agreed to free 3,522 prisoners ahead of Pope Francis' visit to the island, the government announced.

+Ortega called it a "humanitarian gesture" that came after the Catholic Church in Cuba gathered requests from prisoners' families and submitted them to government officials.

-Over the years, Ortega defended himself against criticism for not openly challenging the government over human rights abuses, saying that he found engaging Cuban officials behind-the-scenes lobbying to be more effective.
+Over the years, Ortega defended himself against criticism for not openly challenging the government over human rights abuses, saying that he found engaging Cuban officials behind-the-scenes to be more effective.

 "The desire that Raul Castro expressed to the United States: to live together with differences but in a civil way is also what the Cuban Church has expressed to the Cuban government," Ortega told CNN.
 "The church is not an enemy."